Menu

 Henry Wadsworth Longfellow

 Traveling to Delft, Netherlands, is a must-do delight during any visit to South Holland.
-The Netherlands has so many beautiful things to see, and Delft is one of the more popular destinations to visit while in the country.
+The Netherlands has many beautiful sights, and Delft is one of the most popular destinations to visit while in the country.
 The charm and vitality of this city are immediately apparent.
 The residents exude a strong sense of community, which is heartwarming.
 Children were giggling and running everywhere.
 Families were enjoying the park; friends were having drinks along the canal, and bikes were everywhere!!
 Though it seemed we were invading their private world at first, all our interactions with locals were warm and welcoming.

 Where is Delft in the Netherlands

-Delft is a charming city located in the western part of the Netherlands, nestled between Rotterdam and The Hague in the province of South Holland.
+Delft is a charming city in the western Netherlands, located between Rotterdam and The Hague in the province of South Holland.
 It is conveniently situated just 6 miles north of Rotterdam and approximately 9 miles southwest of The Hague.
-The city’s central location makes it easily accessible from other major Dutch cities, with Amsterdam about 37 miles to the north and Utrecht around 25 miles to the east.
+The city’s central location makes it easily accessible from other major Dutch cities, with Amsterdam about 37 miles north and Utrecht about 25 miles east.

 Whether you’re coming from a nearby city or venturing from farther afield, Delft’s proximity to these key destinations makes it an ideal spot for a day trip or extended visit.